 Finding Help with Programming Assistance

 Our local Small Business Development Center at UWSP is here to help, and offers free & confidential business services, access to free webinars, help with questions about assistance programs, and many additional services.
 Contact: firstname.lastname@example.org and Follow on Facebook.

 The Waupaca County Economic Development Corporation provides assistance to both private businesses and public sector organizations, in an effort to strengthen the local economy and enhance the quality of life for all the citizens of Waupaca County.
 WCEDC is more than willing to discuss which assistance options may be the best for your business.
 Please send a request to email@example.com, or call (920) 982-1582.

 Community members can call (920) 830-6877 or (800) 236-2236 to speak with resource representatives and nurses who will answer medically-related COVID-19 questions or direct patients to the appropriate locations for care.

 At the New London Area Chamber of Commerce, our goal is to remain united through the hardship and uncertainty caused by the COVID-19 outbreak, and continue to support member businesses and organizations.
 We have been changing our approach daily as the situation rapidly evolves, in order to offer the most effective forms of support.
-The Chamber office is closed to the public for the time being, but the majority of our operations will remain the same.
+The Chamber office is currently open to the public, and our operations will remain the same.
 We greatly appreciate your patience and consideration as we navigate through this process.
 Please keep in touch and let us know how we can help you.